GitLeeRepo/viNotes/viNotes.md

 * Position your cursor where you want to start copying text
 * **v** - in **command mode** to go into **Visual Mode**
-* Use the navigation keys to select the text that is hightlighted
+* Use the navigation keys to select the text that is highlighted
 * **y** - to copy the selected text (yank), once yanked you return to **command mode**

 ### Command Mode Copy (Yank) and Paste